Money Management 1-2-3: THREE: Planning a Secure Future

 In addition to expressing your wishes, a key goal of any estate plan should be to avoid probate and reduce taxes.
 (Probate is the legal process of settling a deceased person’s final affairs.)
 For some people, this may mean establishing a trust.

 Although there are many do-it-yourself software programs and guides for estate planning, you should consider consulting an experienced attorney in your state (state laws differ).
 This is particularly important if you have a more complex situation, such as a blended family, an unmarried life partner or young children.
+The American Bar Association offers information about the various components of an estate plan and also provides an online directory of state and local bar associations, through which you can search for an estate (or other) attorney.

 Published / Reviewed Date